 to distribute, import for distribution, broadcast, communicate, or make available to the public copies of works, performances, phonograms, or fixed broadcasts, knowing that electronic rights management information has been removed or altered without authority.]

-Note: For the purposes of this Article, rights management information means:

-information that identifies the work, the performance, the phonogram; or the broadcast; the author of the work, the performer of the performance, the producer of the phonogram; or the broadcasting organization of the broadcast, or the owner of any right in the work, performance, phonogram or broadcast;

-information about the terms and conditions of use of the work, performance, phonogram or broadcast; or

-any numbers or codes that represent the information described in (a) and (b) above;

-when any of these items of information is attached to a copy of a work, performance, phonogram, or broadcast or appears in connection with the communication or making available of a work, performance, phonogram or broadcast to the public.]

-[KR propose; ASN/NZ oppose: Protection of Rights Management Information
+[KR propose; ASN/NZ/CN/AU oppose: Alt 2: Protection of Rights Management Information

 1. Each Party shall provide adequate legal protection against any person knowingly performing without authority any of the following acts:

-the removal or alteration of any rights management information; or
+the removal or alteration of any electronic rights management information; or

 the distribution, importation for distribution, broadcasting, communication or making available to the public of works or other subject matter protected under this Chapter from which rights management information has been removed or altered without authority,